ArdanaLabs/hello-cardano-template/README.md

   machine private-ardanalabs.cachix.org password <your cachix auth token>
   ```
   you can get your Cachix auth token by creating one at https://app.cachix.org/personal-auth-tokens.

+You can ensure that the Cachix is being used by trying to build one of the outputs and observing that everything is downloaded, and that nothing needs to be compiled from source.

 ## test-plan & hello world documentation
 `./docs/test-plan/test-plan.pdf` documents design decisions, testing, and acceptance criteria for the project.